 Your strategic plan will only benefit readers if they understand it.
 Organize information so things are easy to find.
-Keep it brief and clear, avoid jargon, and define acronyms.
-Write using Plain Talk principles (see Plain Talk website).
+Keep it brief and clear, avoid jargon and define acronyms.
+Write using plain talk principles (see the plain talk website).

 Strategic plans benefit by focusing on a few priority areas.
 A plan that lists every possible thing that every unit would like to accomplish is unlikely to be implemented successfully.
-If you choose to include all divisions in the planning process, we suggest that you include an Executive Summary in the final plan.
+If you choose to include all divisions in the planning process, we suggest that you include an executive summary in the final plan.

 Some useful plans may be as brief as one to four pages, although they may rest on a foundation of more detailed analyses (that can be referenced in the plan itself.)